 Field jacket + cargo pants + chunky soles

-Many types of jacket could be described as “utility” because loads of our favourites were originally designed for a specific job.
-For this trend, however, discount labourer styles like truckers and chore jackets and go for the ones with a military or outdoorsy edge instead.
+Many types of jackets could be described as “utility” because loads of our favorites were originally designed for a specific job.
+For this trend, however, discount laborer styles like truckers and chore jackets and go for the ones with a military or outdoorsy edge instead.
 Think bombers, field jackets, windbreakers.
 All of them are easy to layer and you probably own at least one already.
-Stick with neutral colours and if you really care about the functionality, opt for brands that have some history in these styles, such as Barbour or Alpha Industries.
+Stick with neutral colors and if you really care about the functionality, opt for brands that have some history in these styles, such as Barbour or Alpha Industries.

 Men’s puffer vests have been a key piece in the arsenal of preppy dressers for some time and the utility vest isn’t a far cry from its sartorial sibling.
 Its function is no longer simply a handy in-between layer – the utility vest can be placed atop long-sleeved T-shirts, hoodies and the more harness-style ones easily handily work over your outerwear too.
 Landlord NYC produce more fashion-forward silhouettes, as do Italian brand Alyx – even in its